Short-On-Time/sot-group2/README.md

 # Development and deploys

 We have custom scripts that helped us in the development of the app and are essential to the deployment on Heroku.
-Running *npm run +*:
+Running `npm run +`:

 - **start** *starts the application on current context (if at the root folder, starts the backend; if at the client folder, starts the frontend)*
 - **heroku-postbuild** *runs automatically on Heroku*
 - **start-dev** *starts the entire web app, both frontend and backend*
 - **prepDB** *laods glossary and remedies into the application*
 - **install-all** *install all dependencies (both backend and frontend)*

+## Examples
+- To run locally (backend and frontend): `npm run start-dev`
+- To run backend: go to root folder and run: `npm start`
+- To run frontend: go to /client folder and run: `npm start`

+## How to deploy

+- Make sure you are inside the root folder of the app
+- Make sure you have Heroku CLI installed: https://devcenter.heroku.com/articles/heroku-cli
+- Track remote Heroku git repository: `heroku git:remote -a short-on-time`
+- If any changes are performed, and you would like those change to be reflected on the live app, run:
+⋅⋅⋅ `git add .`
+⋅⋅⋅ `git commit -m "my changes"`
+- Finally, to deploy to Heroku, run: `git push heroku master`